nsrr/nsrr-cloud/index.md

 `nsrr_cloud -d [--dataset=cfs] [--token-file=token.txt]`

 Data Integrity check is performed via the following two options.
 - (Recommended) md5 checksum value is unique to every file.
-This option verifies that the downloaded file is exactly the same as being served by NSRR using md5 checksum value comparison.
+This option verifies that the downloaded file is same as being served by NSRR using md5 checksum value comparison.
 - file size check to match with download size of the file hosted by NSRR.

 To skip memory intensive data-integrity check,